At Paignton Zoo there are two black rhinos: female Sita and male Manyara.

 There are five species of rhino, all of which are endangered, and only intensive management programmes in zoos and national parks will save them from extinction.
 The total number of black rhinos in the wild today is thought to only be around 5,000.

-Our rhinos are part of the EAZA ex-situ breeding programme (EEP) for this Critically Endangered species.
+Our rhino is part of the EAZA ex-situ breeding programme (EEP) for this Critically Endangered species.

 Book a rhino experience